Himalayan Climbs & Walks Pre-Trip Newsletter Spring 2011 for Everest, Cho Oyu, Lhotse, Everest base camp, Island Peak

 Please read down to see an itemized list of exactly what you will be using this cash is for.
 Thanks.

-Your Nepal visa is conveniently purchased by you upon arrival at the Kathmandu airport.
+Your Nepal visa is conveniently purchased by you (with cash) upon arrival at the Kathmandu airport.
 It is not necessary to purchase a Nepalese visa prior to landing in Nepal.
 In 2010, the cost of a 60 day visa was $40 USD.
-If you will be going to Tibet, we recommend getting a 60 day double-entry Nepal visa upon arrival at the airport in Kathmandu instead of the normal single entry visa.
+If you will be going to Tibet, we recommend getting a 60 or 90 day double-entry Nepal visa upon arrival at the airport in Kathmandu instead of the normal single entry visa.
 Thus, when reentering Nepal upon your return from Tibet at the end of the trip you won't have to purchase a new visa.
 Please bring cash and 2 extra passport-sized photos (extra photos are necessary to obtain the visa in the airport).

 Visa note for Tibet trips: If your expedition is in Tibet, we provide special support to you in Kathmandu in organizing your Tibet-China visa.
 Be ready to pay up to $220 USD for your Tibetan visa if you are from the US and $135 if you are from other countries.
 It may be cheaper, but we will tell you and provide a receipt.
 Thank you.

 6) Your credit card is your helicopter rescue bond.
 We will require you to complete a credit card authority letter, and attach your credit card.
 This will be taken care of at our office in Kathmandu.
 The letter and your credit card will be kept locked in our safe and we have never had a problem with this in the past.
-We need the name and contact details of an emergency contact person who is available 24 hours a day, speaks English, and is able to wire funds to Nepal on your behalf, up to $10,000, on immediate notice.
+We need the name and contact details of an emergency contact person who is available 24 hours a day, speaks English, and is able to wire funds to Nepal on your behalf, up to $20,000, on immediate notice.
 This is in case you are injured and require a helicopter rescue (only available in Nepal, not available in Tibet, where rescue is via yak and jeep, but you still need helicopter insurance for Tibet climbs, in case you need a Heli down from the Tibet border to Kathmandu as this road is sometimes closed).
 They never start the rescue until they have your money, and we are unable to pay for any rescue on your behalf.
 The above mentioned insurance is necessary and also required, but insurance companies are slow in paying claims, and we can't have you lying on the mountainside, awaiting the helicopter rescue flight while your insurance company investigates the claim.
-Thank you. back to top
+Thank you.

 7) Arriving in KTM, meeting your flight, and going to your hotel.